 - Know before you go that the goal of these events is networking; rarely does instant hiring take place.

 - Take multiple copies of your resume.

-- Carry lunch, snack, and copy center money.
+- Carry lunch, snack, water, and copy center money.
 Carry a briefcase or portfolio with pens, highlighters, and room to store resumes and applications.

 - Take a portfolio, work sample, or sample lesson.

 - Patience really IS a virtue…be prepared to spend time standing in lines for the opportunity for 2-3 minutes of networking time with an administrator.